-• Cross Section DB: The culvert geometry is specified in the cross section editor.
+Cross Section DB: The culvert geometry is specified in the cross section editor.
 Select the branch name, TopoID and chainage of the cross section, which describes the structure's geometry.
-The selected cross section must be a closed section.
+If the cross section is an opened cross section, the structure will be an open culvert which is never submerged.